 “So maybe the story has an element of truth, just the wrong location?” she asked.

 “Exactly.
+Why would they even need a hospital on Mount Misery for mind control experiments, when they had a huge facility equipped to do that less than ten minutes away?
 Now why Bill Knell wouldn’t know this I can’t say.
-Supposedly he knows where on Mt.
-Misery the hospital stood, and even stated the steps leading to the hospital are still there.
+Supposedly he knows where on Mount Misery the hospital stood, and even stated the steps leading to the hospital are still there.
 I mean I spent god knows how many days looking for those steps out here, as well as other people.
-And no one that I’ve heard of has ever found anything.”
+And no one that I’ve heard of has ever found anything that can’t be explained.”

 “That’s pretty unlikely,” I answered.
-“According to the legends, the first asylum was built in the 1700s, which is almost certainly poppycock.
-A second asylum was supposedly built sometime later, but I find it hard to believe that foundations would be visible from either the eighteenth or nineteenth century.
+“According to the legends, the first asylum was built and burned in the 1700s, which is almost certainly poppycock.
+A second asylum was supposedly built and burned again, sometime later, but I find it hard to believe that the foundations would be visible from either the eighteenth or nineteenth century.
 And if it was here in the twentieth century, or even the late nineteenth century, there would be records of it.”

 “Why do you say the asylum story is poppycock, other than you like using that word?” she asked.

 “Okay, so the legend is that back in the 1700s there was a lunatic asylum built on Mount Misery.
-As the care for the insane was so poor, actually brutal, the story goes that it was built here, far from towns and villages so the screams of the patients wouldn’t bother the locals.
-It was burned down by one of the inmates, the infamous Mary, with all the patients and workers inside.
-Some time later it was rebuilt, and once again burned down, and once more quite often blamed on the hapless Mary, though we presume a different Mary this time.”
+As the care for the insane was so poor, actually brutal, it was built here, far from towns and villages so the screams of the patients wouldn’t bother the locals.
+Others say they brought patients from New York City out here, but remember, there wasn’t even a decent road back then.
+According to the legend, it was burned down by one of the inmates, the infamous Mary, with all the patients and workers inside.
+Some time later it was rebuilt, and in another legend, once again burned down, and again blamed on the hapless Mary, though we presume a different Mary this time.”

 “So there was no sanitarium on Mount Misery?” she asked, sounding a bit disappointed.